 Why Use the Term Digital Transformation Decades After it Would Apply?

 A problematic feature of the term digital transformation relates to when this term has begun to be used.
-The enterprise software space is mature, relatively speaking.
+The enterprise software space is mature.

 Why has this term surfaced at this time?
-What about previous IT implementations, if they were successful were they not also “digital transformation?”
-If nothing dramatic has changed other than hardware becoming faster (which is part of a long-term trend that is always occurring) and software seeing a slight improvement, why at this point in time are we using the term digital transformation to describe system implementation?
+What about previous IT implementations, if they were successful, were they not also “digital transformation?”
+If it is the case that nothing dramatic has changed other than hardware becoming faster (which is part of a long-term trend that is always occurring) and software seeing a slight improvement.
+Then why, at this point, are we using the term digital transformation to describe system implementation?

 Does, for instance, the increase in the use of SaaS/cloud as a software delivery mechanism mean that software is becoming “more digital” that it was before?
 No. Whether software is hosted on the customer’s premises, hosted by the vendor as part of a private cloud, or is true multitenant cloud delivery in each case, it is the same amount of digital.

 If we look back at the transition from manual computation to using mainframes back in the 1970s, wouldn’t that stage of computer history be more digitally transformative than moving to a slightly faster ERP system or implementing a new CRM system?

-The term digital transformation is a throwback to an age when digital technologies transformed processes, but at this point, it makes little sense to use it as a term as what is currently happening is that new hardware and software are simply replacing older hardware and software.
+The term digital transformation is a throwback to an age when digital technologies transformed processes.
+Still, at this point, it makes little sense to use it as a term as what is currently happening is that new hardware and software are merely replacing older hardware and software.